-An employee who has been granted the ability to telecommute may return to fully oncampus work with the permission of the supervisor and Human Resources, but should provide at least one business week for the conversion.
+An employee who has been granted the ability to telecommute may return to fully oncampus work with the permission of the supervisor and Human Resources but should provide at least one business week for the conversion.

 An employee must seek written approval to work from a location other than the one in an approved telecommuting agreement if they intend to work from the other location for more than 30 days.
 Any telecommuting employee who plans to work outside of California or outside of the United States for more than 30 days must obtain advance, written permission from their supervisor and Human Resources.
 Requests to work outside of California or the United States should be submitted at least 30 days in advance, except in emergency circumstances, and then as far in advance as possible.
+Southwestern will not approve a request to work outside of the United States for more than 30 days unless (i) the work is related to a Southwestern program or activity or (ii) the request is from a faculty member and has been approved by the President and Dean.